Gabriel-Huang/SUTD_SecondHandGoods_Platform/README.md

 ## Project Proposal & Requirements
 ### 1. Topic:
 Implementation of an online marketplace for buying and selling new and secondhand goods among SUTD.
 Create a web application with a database backend using Django that implements features described below.
 The server can run both on local machine and online.

 ### 2. Features to be included (equivalent to the original topic):

-1. Registration: Login-name(unique), password.
+1. (5 pts) Registration: Login-name(unique), password.
 (Use Django’s auth mode and session DB module for this.)
-2. Ordering: After registration, a user can order items that are available on the platform.
+2. (5 pts) Ordering: After registration, a user can order items that are available on the platform.
 One user can only buy one product at one time.(Enable multiple copies, multiple times of ordering)
+4. (2 pts) Selling: After registration, a user can post his/her item onto the platform, with a specified name, price, quantity, category, and description.(One product has one category.)
+4. (3 pts) Seller can edit product Info: (Arrival of more copies) Most second hand products only has quantity of one.
+Still, sellers are able to modify the quantity of the item that they are selling after uploading the product.
+(Eg. School Concert ticket)
-3. User record:
+3. (15 pts) User record:
 Upon user demand, the full record of a user can be seen from the user profile page:
     1. his/her account information
     2. his/her full history of orders (product name, seller name and order status)